pyeventsourcing/eventsourcing/docs/topics/process.rst

     )

-Although a process application class can appear many times in the pipeline expressions, there will only be one instance of each process when the system is running.
+Although a process application class can appear many times in the pipeline expressions, there will only be one instance of each process when the pipeline system is instantiated.
 Each application can follow one or many applications, and can be followed by one or many applications.

 State is propagated between process applications through notification logs only.
 This can perhaps be recognised as the "bounded context" pattern.
 Each application can access only